 Additionally, having a goal race is a good way to make sure that you stay focused.
 Nobody wants to sign up for a race and then not be able to run it because they didn’t prepare.
 Having a few races that you run throughout the year will always give you something to train for.

 While running is amazing, it shouldn’t be the only exercise that you’re getting.
 Make sure that you include cross-training into your routine.
 This includes walking, yoga, swimming, biking, etc. The possibilities are endless.

 This is the best way to mitigate your chance of injury.
 Cross-training allows you to work different muscle groups and not overuse the muscles and bones that you use when running.
 Plus, it can add some much needed variety.

 After you’ve been running for several weeks, you can start including strength training into your routine.
 This will improve your running and decrease your chance of injury because your muscles will be nice and strong.

 Adding a couple of days of strength training into your running routine every week will help add some variety and strengthen your muscles so that they are ready for the pounding of the pavement that comes from running.

-Make sure that you’re giving your body the fuel that it needs through proper nutrition and practice healthy eating habits.
+Becoming a strong runner and fit person isn’t just about logging miles.
+Diet plays a big role as well, especially as your body ages and your metabolism changes.
+Make sure that you’re giving your body the fuel that it needs through proper nutrition by practicing healthy eating habits.
 Focus on getting enough protein, leafy greens, and carbohydrates so that your body isn’t running on empty.